ECTS

 Further studies

-About 80% of our students continue their studies with a thesis and 20% enter industry.
+Around 80% of our students continue their studies with a thesis, and 20% enter industry.

 About 80% of our students follow up the Master Course by a PhD, while 20% integrate industry.

-Due to the construction of the master's program, our students have many possibilities to pursue a doctorate abroad.
+Thanks to the structure of the Master's program, our students have many opportunities to pursue a doctorate abroad.

 As an international Master Course, there are plenty of opportunities to follow up a PhD worldwide.